Granjow/electronics/electronics.md

 There is a voltage drop V<sub>BE</sub> which depends on the transistor.
 The difference between base and emitter must in fact be higher than the voltage drop.

 A transistor also has a (smaller) voltage drop from collector to emitter, V<sub>CE</sub>, which depends on several variables.
+V<sub>CE</sub> also determines losses.
+A 2N4001 at 500 mA has a V<sub>CE</sub> = 0.75 V, resulting in 375 mW power dissipation.

 Transistors work in different modes depending on the voltage levels on each inputs.